Carlow Senior Hurling Championship: Knockout stage

 Following the completion of the group stage, the teams from the group are ranked (1-4) in terms of points accumulated and scoring difference.
 The two top-ranking teams receive byes to separate semi-finals.

 Semi-finals: The tip four teams from the group stage contest this round.
 First place plays fourth place and second place plays third place The two winners from these two games advance to the final.

 Final: The two semi-final winners contest the final.
 The winning team are declared champions.

 Relegation

 The bottom-placed team from the group stage is relegated to the Carlow Intermediate Hurling Championship.

 Qualification

 At the end of the championship, the winning team qualify to the subsequent Leinster Senior Club Hurling Championship.

 Teams

 2026 Teams

-Six teams will compete in the 2025 Carlow Senior Hurling Championship:
+Six clubs are competing in the 2026 Carlow Senior Hurling Championship: